Layer properties and data sources

 Much of PDC’s data is updated automatically, in real-time, as soon as information is released by an authoritative agency.
 This includes the majority of PDC’s hazard layers, as well as its observational and forecast layers.

 Other types of data in the system are updated by PDC manually as soon as information is made available.
-See Appendix A for a comprehensive list of hazards and their corresponding frequency of updates.
+See the Appendix for a comprehensive list of hazards and their corresponding frequency of updates.
 See also how to manually refresh the Hazard list with the latest updates.

 |Click the zoom icon to the right of the layer name (shown below) if you are having trouble viewing the layer you’ve selected.
 The map will zoom and re-center to bring the information into view.|